 2. The right to request the amendment of anything in the student's education records that the student believes is inaccurate or misleading.

 Students may ask the College to amend a record that they believe is inaccurate or misleading.
 They may write or use the appropriate form as designated by each office to the College official responsible for the record, clearly identifying the part of the record they want changed, and specify why it is inaccurate or misleading.

 If the college decides not to amend the record as requested by the student, the college will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-3. The right to consent to disclosures of all personally identifiable information contained in the student's education records, except directory information as stated above and other provisions of FERPA that authorize disclosure without consent.
+3. The right to consent to disclosures of all personally identifiable information contained in the student's education records except to the extent FERPA authorizes disclosure without consent.